RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations: Introduction

 Recent work has begun to explore the robustness of VLAs, but efforts remain limited in scope.
 VLATest \citep{wang2025vlatest} primarily evaluates VLA robustness against visual perturbations, focusing on uncertainties in environment transitions and observations.
 For enhancing robustness, BYOVLA \citep{hancock2025run} mitigates irrelevant visual details by identifying, segmenting, and inpainting them using large vision–language models, while GEVRM \citep{zhanggevrm} improves robustness to common visual corruptions such as color jitter through model-based planning.
 However, these methods are restricted to visual robustness, leaving their effectiveness against multi-modal uncertainties untested.
 Moreover, both approaches rely heavily on external large models, leading to substantial computational overhead.

 To better understand the robustness of VLAs beyond visual uncertainties, as shown in Fig. \ref{fig:intro}, we evaluate and enhance the robustness of VLAs to multi-modal perturbations.
 We begin by evaluating the robustness of mainstream VLAs against 17 uncertainties across four modalities.
-Our findings are threefold: (1) action is the most fragile modality, (2) existing visual-robust VLAs do not show improvements in other modalities, and (3) $\pi_0$ \citep{black2024pi} demonstrates superior robustness with a diffusion-based action head and outperforms OpenVLA \citep{kim2025openvla} by its large and diverse training corpus.
+Our findings are threefold: (1) action is the most fragile modality, (2) existing visual-robust VLAs do not show improvements in other modalities, and (3) $\pi_0$ \citep{black2024pi} demonstrates superior robustness, outperforming OpenVLA \citep{kim2025openvla} and $\pi_0$-FAST \citep{pertsch2025fast} by large margins.
 Based on these results, we recommend that robust VLAs focus on robustness in all modalities and build on $\pi_0$ backbone as a starting point.

 Building on evaluation results, we propose RobustVLA, which handles multi-modal uncertainties in both VLA inputs and outputs.
-RobustVLA is based on the $\pi_0$ backbone and generalizes naturally to OpenVLA.
+RobustVLA is based on the $\pi_0$ backbone and generalizes naturally to other VLAs.
 For robustness against VLA output, we derive the worst-case action deviation from the flow-matching objective, then match the action head with both the original and worst-case action distributions.
 This process can be seen as a combination of flow matching with noisy action distributions, label smoothing, and outlier penalization.
 For robustness against VLA inputs, we ensure that the noise does not alter the semantics of the current state, so the optimal action remains invariant.
 We thus regularize the objective to maintain consistent output actions across diverse input perturbations.
-To balance the various types and modalities of perturbations, we frame the problem as a multi-armed bandit and employ the upper confidence bound (UCB) algorithm \citep{auer2002ucb} to select the most harmful perturbation for training.
-On LIBERO benchmark, RobustVLA achieves absolute gains of 12.6\% on the $\pi_0$ backbone and 10.4\% on the OpenVLA backbone across 17 perturbations, reaching 50.6x faster inference speed than existing visual-robust VLAs and achieving a 10.4\% gain under mixed perturbations.
-In real-world deployment on the FR5 robot with limited demonstrations, RobustVLA further shows absolute gains of 65.6\% under perturbations spanning four modalities.
+To balance various types of perturbations, we frame the problem as a multi-armed bandit and employ the upper confidence bound (UCB) algorithm \citep{auer2002ucb} to select the most harmful perturbation for training.
+On LIBERO benchmark, RobustVLA achieves absolute gains of 12.6\% on the $\pi_0$ backbone and 10.4\% on the OpenVLA backbone across 17 perturbations, being 50.6x faster than visual-robust BYOVLA that requires external LLMs, and achieving a 10.4\% gain under mixed perturbations.
+In real-world deployment with four multimodal perturbations, RobustVLA performs strongly in the low-data regime, outperforming $\pi_0$ by $65.6\%$ with 25 demos, and still achieves $30\%$ higher success rate than $\pi_0$ with 100 demos, where the performance of $\pi_0$ saturates.

 \textbf{Contributions.} Our contributions are twofold.
 First, we evaluate the robustness of VLAs under various multi-modal noise and offer suggestions for improving robustness of VLAs.
 Second, we propose RobustVLA against input and output noise perturbations, which delivers robust gains across 4 modalities and 2 backbones in both simulation and real-world settings.